Shelly Hruska

 Shelly Hruska is a Canadian Metis, a former ringette and bandy player, coach, and teacher from Winnipeg, Manitoba.
 Hruska helped lead Team Canada twice to victory in the World Ringette Championships.

+Hruska was a member of 2002 national ringette team who won gold at the 2002 World Ringette Championships in Edmonton, Alberta, then became a member of the 2004 national ringette team once again, competing at the 2004 World Ringette Championships in Stockholm, Sweden where she played a key role on the team which won the silver.
+In 2010, Hruska helped the Canada women's national bandy team to a 4th place finish overall at the 2010 Women's Bandy World Championship.

 Hruska was inducted into the Ringette Manitoba Hall of Fame in 2016–2017 under the category, "Player".

-Hruska was a member of 2002 national team who won gold at the 2002 World Ringette Championships in Edmonton, Alberta, then became a member of the 2004 national team once again, competing at the 2004 World Ringette Championships in Stockholm, Sweden where she played a key role on the team which won the silver.
-In 2010, Hruska helped the Canada women's national bandy team to a 4th place finish overall at the 2010 Women's Bandy World Championship.
+On April 12, 2023, Hruska was inducted into the Manitoba Indigenous Sports Hall of Fame.

 Early life

 At a young age, Hruska was involved in many sports, including ballet, tap dancing, softball, baseball, figure skating, and ringette.
 Having originally learned to skate on figure skates, Hruska's parents enrolled her in power skating to teach her to skate on hockey skates.
 Growing up in Winnipeg, Hruska joined a ringette team, where she enjoyed the team's cooperation, closeness, and team spirit.
 Hruska made A-level ringette teams in Winnipeg and eventually became a strong ringette player by the age of 14.